 Surrounded by the Blue Ridge Mountains and Pisgah National Forest, Hot Springs has tons of opportunities for hiking, camping, and kayaking along the French Broad River.

-Home to a laid-back downtown filled with arts and crafts galleries, bookstores, restaurants, and more, Bryson City, North Carolina boasts undeniable small-town charm.
+Home to a laid-back downtown filled with arts and crafts galleries, bookstores, restaurants, and more, Bryson City NC boasts undeniable small-town charm.

 The Tuckasegee River runs right through town and is great for kayaking, paddle boarding, or fishing.
 Those who prefer to stay on dry land can explore various hiking trails that lead to beautiful overlooks, waterfalls, and streams.

 The recreation area is home to the Deep Creek Area loop hike, which shows off three spectacular waterfalls.
 Bryson City is also close to other popular parts of Great Smoky Mountains National Park, including the Road to Nowhere.